guptasandeep/SitecoreThinker/README.md

 7. Login to Sitecore, traverse to below item and provide the valid Google Map provider key in the field Key.
 Save and do the full site publish.
 - /sitecore/content/demotenant/sitecorethinker/Settings/Maps Provider

-8. Rebuild all the indexes.
+8. From Sitecore control panel > pleaes do the Populate Solr Managed Schema and Rebuild all the indexes.

 ## Contributions on the Perficient Blog https://blogs.perficient.com/author/gsandeepkumar/